 Climbing Mount Everest

 Everyone is familiar with the tallest peak in the world, Mount Everest.
 And the mountaineer from all around the world has set their eyes on this mightiest peak.
-Everest expedition is a dream for many climbers.
+The Everest expedition is a dream for many climbers.
 However, climbing Mount Everest at an elevation of 8848.86m is not an easy adventure.
-There is the various difficulty of Mount Everest Expedition.
+There is the various difficulty with the Mount Everest Expedition.

 With an elevation of 8848.86m, Mount Everest is regarded as the earth’s tallest mountain peak.
 So Climbing Mount Everest is the dream of every adventurer.
 The world’s famous peak Everest is located in the Mahalangur Himal sub-range of the Himalayas.